How We Developed Our GCSE Maths Revision Programme

 How does diagnostic testing inform what we teach?

 The design and format of the programme were created by our Product Team to clearly highlight each section to the student, and bridge curriculum content with usability.
-This is clearly demonstrated in the power of diagnostic testing, which can decide the priority and order of lessons a student will be assigned.
+This is clearly demonstrated in the power of diagnostic testing, which can decide the priority and order of lessons a student will be assigned so that it is always tailored to students and their individual needs.
 The teacher also has the option to select sessions themselves if they would like to cover specific diagnosed revision topics.

 Once the student finishes a lesson, they also complete two ‘Post-Session Questions’, which will assess their ability to apply what they have learnt in a test situation.
 This ongoing diagnostic testing aims to consolidate understanding and effectively plug gaps.

 What training have the tutors undergone in preparation for teaching the programme?

 All of our online maths tutors undergo a rigorous selection process and training – with live webinars, daily lesson discussions, lesson demos, assessments and GCSE paper studies – so that they are fully confident in the delivery of their sessions.

 The initial 3 weeks of training includes an online course I created, which tutors can refer back to whenever they need a refresher.
 We also asked for feedback on tutor training, so this can be continually refined.